alexanderleonidas/narrative-nexus/README.md

-# narrative-nexus
+# Information Retireval and Text Mining Project

-This is a project for the information retrieval and text mining course at Maastricht University
+This is a project for the information retrieval and text mining course (KEN4153) at Maastricht University